How to Withdraw Cash at an Athena ATM

 Step Two: Select the amount of cash you'd like to withdraw

-Choose a currency you wish to sell and then select one of the amounts presented to you, usually in increments of $20.
+Choose a currency you wish to sell and then select one of the amounts presented to you.
 You may touch "Other" for additional options or "Redeem" if you've already been notified that you can withdraw cash under a previous redemption code.

 Step Three: SEND the currency you selected to the address shown on the ATM screen